 The successful treatment of endometriosis relies on a holistic approach to treatment focusing on achieving quality of life for women.
 Research has also shown that high quality minimally invasive surgery performed by specialist Gynaecologist laparoscopic surgeons lead to the best outcome for patients in achieving their treatment goals.
 At MIGYNAE, our Gynaecologists have been trained in both Australian and international centres specialising in providing such care.

-Fibroids are non-cancerous growths or lumps of muscle tissue that form with the walls of the uterus (womb).
-Fibroid are very common and may occur in about 70% of women during their life time.
+Fibroids are non-cancerous growths or lumps of muscle tissue that form within the walls of the uterus (womb).
+Fibroids are very common and may occur in about 70% of women during their life time.
 Most fibroids are benign, but a small percentage can be cancerous.
 Some fibroids can increase in size leading to pressure symptoms, heavy menstrual bleeding and pain requiring surgery.
 Some fibroids can also impact on fertility.
-Majority of fibroids can be removed via key hole or hysteroscopic (through vaginal approach) surgery by Gynaecologists trained in advance laparoscopy, however careful investigation and discussion with a Gynaecologist is required prior to any surgical decision.
+The majority of fibroids can be removed via key hole or hysteroscopic (through vaginal approach) surgery by Gynaecologists trained in advance laparoscopy, however careful investigation and discussion with a Gynaecologist is required prior to any surgical decision.

 Infertility is defined as the inability to conceive a pregnancy after 12 months of unprotected sexual intercourse.
 It affects approximately one in six Australian couples of reproductive age.

 PCOS is a disorder in which the ovaries (which make both female and male hormones) tend to make more male hormone than usual.
 This can have a detrimental affect on general health and increase the risk of other serious medical conditions.

 PID is the term used for an infection of the female reproductive organs.
 It most often occurs when bacteria infect the cervix (the neck of the uterus) and the infection spreads to the uterus, fallopian tubes and ovaries, causing these organs to be inflamed.